 If you are lucky, you might get to enjoy a live performance of Romanian folk music.
 Combined with the mouth-watering meal, it is an experience you won’t forget!

 12. Sibiu Christmas Market, One Of The Best Attractions In Sibiu

 If you are planning on visiting Sibiu during Christmas, you cannot miss the world-famous Sibiu Christmas Market.

-Starting in October, the entire Large Square (Piata Mare) prepares for the yearly Christmas Market.
+Starting in October, the entire Large Square (Piata Mare) prepares for the yearly festiities.
 Starting with the fairy lights that span from the center of the square to the perimeter, Sibiu slowly transforms into a Christmas wonderland.

-Hundred of local merchants set up shop in their traditional wooden cottages.
+Hundred of local merchants set up shops in their traditional wooden cottages.
 Visitors will find traditional elements of a German Christmas market (because of the Transylvania Saxon influence) fused with Romanian touches.

 Selling a wide variety of products such as mulled wine, local traditional cheese, popular native sweets such as the kurtoskalacs, wooden toys and decorations, and much more, the Sibiu Christmas Market is nothing but joy and excitement!

-Though the Christmas Market occurs at a slightly different time every year, you can expect it to at full bloom from the middle of November to early January of next year!
+Though it occurs at a slightly different time every year, you can expect it to at full bloom from the middle of November to early January of next year!